Make A Baby Footprint Poem

 By Pamella Neely

 A poem with your baby's footprint next to it is a great baby keepsake.
-Its worth making at least one for yourself and a few to give away to family members.
+It's worth making at least one for yourself and a few to give away to family members.
 Here's everything you'll need for a beautiful baby foot poem in four easy steps:

-1) Find a poem and print it out.
+1) Find a Poem and Print it Out.

 Print out the poem with wide margins so there's plenty of room for your baby's footprint.
 There are hundreds of nice poems to use online, or go to your local bookstore and pick out a book of poems.
 Because the poem will be only for your personal use there's no need to worry about trademarks - just find a poem that captures how you feel about your baby right now.